This is a nonprofit volunteer-based community project. You cannot clone this repository without an account.

 > **Example Structure:** C:\Users\User\Documents\Unreal Projects\Directory_Name

-2. Download the project directly or (if you're a contributor and have a git account with us) Clone the development files to your Unreal 5 Projects Directory using your favorite git client.
+2. Download the project directly or, if you're a contributor and have a git account with us, Clone the development files to your Unreal 5 Projects Directory using the instructions above.

 > This git repo is reserved for contributors.